espocrm/documentation/user-guide/sales-management.md

 To prevent overlooking of new leads, users can add Lead entity type to the Global Auto-follow list at Preferences.
 Then they will automatically follow every new lead.

+### Converting

+To convert a lead, you need to click *Convert* button on the lead detail view.
+Then you can check to which record types you want to convert: Account, Contact, Opportunity.

+Converted lead won't be removed from the system.
+It will have status *Converted*, records it was converted to, will be available on *Converted To* panel on the right.

 ## Opportunities

 Opportunity represents a potential or closed deal.
 Opportunity with 'Closed Won' stage are taken into account for a sales revenue calculation.